Bean family (Fabaceae)

 Range & Habitat: Wild Lupine is an uncommon native wildflower that is found in NE Illinois and other northern areas of the state (see Distribution Map).
 Because of habitat destruction and fire suppression, populations of this wildflower have declined.
 Habitats include sand prairies, openings in sandy woodlands, sandy savannas, edges of sandy woodlands, stabilized sand dunes, and powerline clearances in sandy areas.
 Dominant canopy trees in some of these habitats are either oaks (especially Black Oak) or pines.

 Faunal Associations: The flowers are cross-pollinated primarily by honeybees, bumblebees, digger bees (Synhalonia spp.), Mason bees (Osmia spp.), and other long-tongued bees.
 Other floral visitors include Halictid bees and bee flies.
 Only pollen is available as a floral reward, which is forcibly ejected into the faces of such insect visitors.
 Occasionally, the Karner Blue and other butterflies visit the flowers, searching in vain for nectar.
 Several insects feed on the foliage and other parts of Wild Lupine.
 These insect feeders include caterpillars of the butterflies Lycaeides melissa samuelis (Karner Blue) and Callophrys irus (Frosted Elfin), and caterpillars of the skippers Erynnis baptisiae (Wild Indigo Duskywing) and Erynnis persius (Persius Duskywing).
 The caterpillars of several moths also feed on Wild Lupine: Caenurgina crassiuscula (Clover Looper), Grammia phyllira (Phyllira Tiger Moth), Grammia placentia (Placentia Tiger Moth), Utetheisa bella (Bella Moth), and Walshia miscecolorella (Sweet Clover Root Borer).
-Other insects feeders include Empoasca fabae (Potato Leafhopper), Hadronema militaris (Military Plant Bug), and the weevil Apion minor.
+Other insects feeders include Empoasca fabae (Potato Leafhopper), Hadronema militaris (Military Plant Bug), and seed-eating larvae of the weevil Apion minor.
 The foliage is toxic to sheep and horses, however deer, rabbits, and woodchucks occasionally browse on Wild Lupine.

 Photographic Location: A wooded sand dune at the Indiana Dunes State Park in NW Indiana.